Automate multilingual CX in 5 steps ⟶

 The past decade saw great strides in financial inclusion, with a growth of adult access to formal financial accounts from 51% in 2011 to 69% in 2017.
 As a result, there are more first-time financial consumers today than ever before, however, most financial services in Africa are still offered in English or French – despite the enormous variation of local languages spoken by consumers.

 Given this reality, supervisory authorities are seeking effective methods to guarantee consumer protection, particularly within the context that emerging digital financial services have short track-records and many first-time consumers having low financial literacy.
-These circumstances render certain marginalized consumer groups – especially bottom-of-the-pyramid and bottom-of-the-digital-divide, such as women and rural populations – vulnerable to unethical practices and misconduct.
+These circumstances render certain marginalised consumer groups – especially bottom-of-the-pyramid and bottom-of-the-digital-divide, such as women and rural populations – vulnerable to unethical practices and misconduct.

 Proto CEO Curtis Matlock said: “Looking at the current state of financial consumer protection across Africa, there is an inclusion and scalability dilemma faced by supervisory authorities.
 Financial consumers seeking recourse must submit complaints via a system of emails, letters, and in-person kiosks, which favour wealthier urban-dwellers.
 These complaints are then manually processed by supervisory staff, who bear the burden of rapidly-increasing case volumes and inevitable human error.
 Furthermore, inadequate analytical tools limit the actionable insights that can be derived from consumer complaints data, missing the opportunity for informed and efficient policy-making.”